hacklabza/iotserver/README.md

 ## Deployment (Docker)

-The recommended way to install the API and it's service dependancies is with docker, however the docker-compose config can also be used in development.
+The recommended way to install the API and it's service dependancies is with docker, however the docker compose config can also be used in development.
 I've found that this is best done if you're using a PC or Server.

 **Doesn't play well with RPi!**